 (a) Complete all trading partner agreements necessary prior to moving into production.
 This will be determined by the individual TDSP;

-(b) Receive a certification letter from ERCOT;
+(b) Receive a qualification letter from ERCOT;

 (c) Continue to work with the Public Utility Commission of Texas (PUCT), TDSPs, and ERCOT Client Services to complete any additional requirements prior to going into production.